reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

 ### Banking Service

-First, we will define a simple listener or a consumer to process the new messages that are being published on the topic.
+First, we will define a simple listener (consumer) to process the new messages that are being published on the topic:

 ```java
 @Slf4j